havenstadrp/documentatie/docs/guide/character/inventory.md

 ### Bin searching

-{% hint style="danger" %}
+!!! danger
     This is a work-in-progress and is not functional yet

 ```lua